 They didn’t do this specifically in rebellion to my play style.
 They explained their rationale, and it had nothing to do with whether it was a sandbox or railroad type of campaign.

 Ultimately, they wanted to maintain their sense of agency even though it ended the campaign’s plot.
 I’ve since learned to value player agency far more than I ever used to.

 But, if this had been a sandbox style game, it wouldn’t have mattered.
 The party’s choice would have been handled just like any other and play would have continued, just in a new and equally valid direction.

 When this happened, I had never heard of the sandbox style of game play.
 I’ve since grown to love and embrace sandboxed games and, thinking back, recognize just how powerful and useful it would have been in that situation.

 I still could have had my “grand plan” in place, ready for the players to discover.
 But it would have been designed in a way where that discovery wasn’t a requirement.
 It was simply there, ready to be found.
-I also have learned I don’t need to prepare things to nearly the same degree of detail as before.
+I have also learned I don’t need to prepare things to nearly the same degree of detail as before.

 I have calculated that in my story-style DMing days, I spent an average of 15-20 hours of preparation for every hour of actual game play.
 I loved every minute of it, but that’s not sustainable.
-Sandboxing still allows me an adequate amount of creative time to come up with settings and the beasts and traps and tricks and other fun things that inhabit it — something I personally enjoy — but I spend less than half the amount of time doing it.
+Sandboxing still allows me an adequate amount of creative time to come up with settings and the beasts and traps and tricks and other fun things that inhabit it — something I enjoy doing — but I spend less than half the amount of time doing it.
 And the players are having a great time with all the sense of agency they could ever want.